ha5dzs/nyuad-aprs-server/README.md

 ### Connection to the packet network

-As the collector scripts are syphoning out each and every packet ever being trasnmitted, this is going to be a considerable load on someone's server.
+As the collector scripts are syphoning out each and every packet ever being transmitted, this is going to be a considerable load on someone's server.
 NYUAD has its own aprs server set up, so we will connect to this one:

 * APRS: [http://aprs.abudhabi.nyu.edu:14501](http://aprs.abudhabi.nyu.edu:14501)
 * CWOP: [http://aprs.abudhabi.nyu.edu:14502](http://aprs.abudhabi.nyu.edu:14502)

 You should connect to these servers from within NYUAD's internal network.
+There is enough bandwidth there, hammer away all you like.

 ### Installation